AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 # Instructions for Using the PySimpleGUI Application for Data Visualisation and Analysis

+## DISCLAIMER:
-## DISCLAIMER: THIS GUI APPLICATION WORKS BEST WITH A COMPUTER SYSTEM SCALE OF 125%.
+## THIS GUI APPLICATION WORKS BEST WITH A COMPUTER SYSTEM SCALE OF 125%.
 PLEASE ADJUST BASE ON YOUR COMPUTER SYSTEM'S SCALE THAT GIVES YOU THE BEST VIEW.
+## DO NOT TOUCH THE JSON BOXES THAT IS FOUND IN ALL TAB IN THE GUI!

 ## <ins>1.
 View Foodplaces Tab</ins>